 • The above point relates to legs as well.
 Women who are going to be photographed from head to toe, it is advisable to wear long skirts or pants.
 Bare legs can overpower the face.

 I can’t think of anything else at the moment.
 Even if I did I think these tips should help you make the right decision when choosing what to wear: D

 Talita Springer is an Award Winner, Published and Certified Professional Photographer.
-She's also a member of National Association of Professional Child Photographers (NAPCP), International Newborn Photography Association ( INPA) and Professional Photographers of America ( PPA ).
+She's also a member of Professional Photographers of America ( PPA ), Professional Photographers of Ohio (PPO) and Professional Photographers of Southwestern Ohio (PPSO).